Heather Oesterle: Coaching career

 Early in her coaching career she was an assistant at Stanford before coming to the MAC as assistant at Miami (OH) and Northern Illinois.
 She joined Guevara's staff at Central Michigan in 2012 where she remained until Guevara's retirement.

 Central Michigan

 On July 12, 2019, Oesterle was announced as the new head coach of the Central Michigan women's basketball program.
 In her first season the Chippewas won the regular season championship with a 15–1 MAC record.
-They were upset in the MAC tournament prior to its cancellation due to the COVID-19 pandemic and their hopes in the postseason were dashed by the cancellation of the NCAA tournament In 2021 her team won the MAC tournament with a 77–72 win over Bowling Green.
+They were upset in the MAC tournament prior to its cancellation due to the COVID-19 pandemic and their hopes in the postseason were dashed by the cancellation of the NCAA tournament In 2021, her team won the MAC tournament with a 77–72 win over Bowling Green.
 They lost to Iowa in the first round of the NCAA tournament.
+After seasons with single digit wins in her final two years she was fired April 6, 2023.

+Notre Dame

+On September 7, 2023, Oesterle was announced as Notre Dame's strategic program director.

+Return to Stanford

+On April 25, 2024, Oesterle returned to Stanford as an assistant coach on Kate Paye's staff.